DamithDR/legal-classification/README.md

 ECHR_Anon           : Anonymize version of ECHR dataset having named entities anonymised 20_news_categories  : Dataset of 20 different news categories case-2021           : Dataset from the shared Task on Socio-political and Crisis Events Detection CASE - subtask 1.

+Note : Case-2021 dataset is not provided with this repository due to their restrictions of use of the data.
+Please contact the team on : https://github.com/emerging-welfare/case-2022-multilingual-event and place the english dataset at data/processed/case-2021/ folder and make the data a Json list so that it can directly read using pandas.
+This way you can use the case-2021 dataset as well.

 ```